-History: This policy revises and supersedes EWU Policy 407-01 dated January 7, 2016 was adopted by the EWU Board of Trustees on May 11, 2018.
+History: This policy revises and supersedes EWU Policy 407-01 dated February 24, 2023 and was adopted by the EWU Board of Trustees on June 22, 2023.

 Applicability: This policy applies to all temporary employees at Eastern Washington University.

 a.
-The Associate Vice President for Human Resources has overall responsibility for monitoring and controlling temporary employment for non-student employees.
-Human Resources is responsible for coordinating the non-student employment process.
+The Associate Vice President for Human Resources has overall responsibility for monitoring and controlling temporary employment for non-student employees and student employees.

-Temporary employees, which include student employees, are expected to conduct themselves and perform their duties in a professional and respectful manner.
+Temporary employees, which include student employees and graduate student appointments, are expected to conduct themselves and perform their duties in a professional and respectful manner.
 Temporary employees are expected to comply with University policies and procedures, state and federal law and all applicable regulations.

 a.
 Chapter 41.06 RCW – State Civil Service Law